Mann hält sich mit schmerzverzerrtem Gesicht die rechte Wange.

 Neuroathletic training for teeth grinding for the jaw

-Eye mobilization with arrow board
+1. Eye mobilization with arrow board

-Eye-neck mobilization
+2. Eye-neck mobilization

-Stand in front of the VOR board .
-Hold the vision stick with your arm outstretched and focus on a letter at eye level.
+Stand in front of the VOR board.
+Hold the Vision Stick with your arm outstretched and focus on a letter at eye level.
 At the same time, move your eyes, head and arm with the stick at the same speed in the following directions of the lines on the VOR board: up, back to the middle, up right, back to the middle, right, back to the middle, down right, to the middle, down.
 Switch hands and move in all directions on the left side again.

-Pelvic mobilization
+3. Pelvic mobilization

-Gaze stabilization with VOR board
+4. Gaze stabilization with VOR board

-Thoracic spine mobilization
+5. Thoracic spine mobilization

 Press your palms together, breathe in deeply and as you breathe out rotate your arms to the left.
 As you breathe in, return to the middle.
 As you breathe out, rotate your arms to the right and as you breathe in, return to the middle.
 Now pull both hands apart, breathe in deeply again and repeat the exercise sequence.

-Cervical and thoracic spine mobilization
+6. Cervical and thoracic spine mobilization

-Press your palms together, breathe in deeply and as you breathe out rotate your arms and head in the opposite direction.
+Press your palms together, breathe in deeply and as you breathe out rotate your arms and head in opposite directions.
 As you breathe in, return to the center.
-As you breathe out, rotate in the opposite direction again and as you breathe in, return to the center.
-Now pull both hands apart, breathe in deeply again and repeat the exercise sequence.
+Repeat the rotation to the other side as you breathe out.
+Then pull both hands apart, breathe in and repeat the entire sequence.

-Cervical spine mobilization
+7. Cervical spine mobilization

-Press your palms together, breathe in deeply and as you breathe out, rotate your head and eyes to the left.
+Press your palms together, breathe in deeply and as you breathe out rotate your head and eyes to the left.
 As you breathe in, return to the center.
 As you breathe out, rotate to the right and as you breathe in, return to the center.
 Now pull both hands apart, breathe in deeply again and repeat the exercise sequence.

-Jaw mobilization with the Z-Vibe
+8. Jaw mobilization with or without tools

 Open and close your jaw.
-Then move your lower jaw forward and backward.
-Then move your lower jaw to the right and to the left.
+Then move your lower jaw forward and backward and then right and left.
 Only go as far as is comfortable.
-Massage your lower jaw with the Z-Vibe vibration pen .

-Ladder breathing
+9. Ladder breathing

-Mobilization of jaw and neck - tongue circles
+10. Mobilization of jaw and neck - tongue circles

 Back to blog